xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
-   -- bug (dkulp)   Fix problem writing to fseq files that are larger than 2GB 2017.23  Aug 15, 2017
+   -- enh (craig)   xSchedule Add a tooltip for where the default root web directory is located -- bug (dkulp)   Fix problem writing to fseq files that are larger than 2GB 2017.23  Aug 15, 2017
    -- enh (dkulp)   Add ability to specify starting location and direction for circle model